-Self priming multi-diaphragm feed pumps are all that drive the system.
+A self priming multi-diaphragm feed pump is all that drives the system.
 No additional boost pump is needed, or even helpful.
-The Spectra Gulfstream's duplex pump system allows the choice of using one pump for maximum efficiency or both pumps for maximum production.
-Each pump includes a small low watt cooling fan.

-A 20-micron and 5-micron dual pre-filter assembly is provided standard for maximum system life and reduced filter maintenance.
+A 5-micron pre-filter assembly is provided standard for maximum system life and reduced filter maintenance.

 The system's noise level is exceptionally low and unobtrusive, especially compared to other systems of similar capacity.
-The feed pumps have a smooth, steady sound and almost no vibration.
+The feed pump has a smooth, steady sound and almost no vibration.